cyberrumor/ammo/README.md

 - Works via symbolic links.
 No performance impact!

 # Planned Features
-- Handle mods that are packaged like this: modname/extra_folder/Data
-- Handle omod and exe file types during install command.
 - Expand to other Bethesda games.
 Fallout4, Oblivion, etc.
-- Handle fomod installers, someday, maybe.
-- Handle bain installers, someday, maybe.
-- LOOT integration, someday, maybe.
+- Don't show downloaded files when they are still being downloaded (check for *.part and exclude if it exists).

 # Dependencies
 - Linux version of Steam, Proton.
 - Python3
-- p7z (and the 7z cli utility somewhere in your PATH, which should be automatic if you have p7z installed).
+- p7z (or something else that puts 7z in your PATH).

 # Installation Instructions
 ```